 There are also plenty of hikes in this area which give you amazing views of the mountain ranges.
 Make sure to bring a camera to capture the beauty of this region and perhaps some great reflections of the mountain on some of the glacial lakes at its base.
 With plenty of suspension bridges, you’re bound to get some pretty cool photos to take home with you.

 9) Lake Tekapo

-Follow the stars to Lake Tekapo.
-It’s one of the World’s only IDA Internationally certified dark sky reserves.
-They significantly reduce their light pollution by using special bulbs in their street lamps.
-This lets the stars shine the way they should.
-Seeing the milky way take over the sky from within a town’s limits is amazing and not something you get in a lot of places.
+Fall in love with the stars in Lake Tekapo – one of the World’s only IDA Internationally certified dark sky reserves.
+The small town significantly reduces their light pollution by using special bulbs in their street lamps, this lets the stars shine the way they should.
+Seeing the milky way take over the sky from within a town’s limits is amazing and not something you find in a lot of places around the world.

 You can choose to take a closer look at the stars by visiting their Observatory or you can simply head down to one of the most photographed Churches in the country, Church of the Good Shepard.
 You can sit and enjoy the view, or set up your camera and capture some of the spectacular night skies.
-This was the first place we ever slept in our van, it was winter, and a pretty bad idea read about it here.
+This was the first place we ever slept in our van, it was winter, we were pretty unprepared and it was an overall bad idea – read about it here.

 Like we mentioned, the penguins come ashore at night to sleep and hang out in the bushes along the shore.
 You can pay to view them at the Penguin Centre; however, this is not necessary because they can be viewed just by walking around the area after sunset.
 Their populations have been decreasing in New Zealand so respect their space, keep your distance and do not disturb them even if they walk up to you.